 There’s nothing like fresh fruit — especially a delicious, refreshing slice of pineapple.
 That said, you may not love the effort required to core and slice the entire thing.
 But with the excessive packaging (and price tag) that comes with pre-sliced pineapple, slicing it yourself may become much more appealing.

-The post shows a photo featuring around two ounces of pineapple (about two slices) encased in what looks like a thick, durable plastic container.
+The post shows a photo featuring just two ounces of pineapple (about two slices) encased in what looks like a thick, durable plastic container.
+It may be more expected to find a 32-ounce package of sliced pineapple in plastic, but this Redditor was clearly disappointed to see such a small amount in its own container.

 Plastic comes with more than its fair share of baggage.
 First off, its existence can literally change natural processes and habitats that then weaken how well various ecosystems adapt to our planet’s changing temperatures.
 And this ends up adversely affecting millions of livelihoods, well-being, and food production.